Chart Color Schemes

 The exceptional employment performance in Ocean Reef places it among Australia's strongest labour markets

-Ocean Reef has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate was 1.8% as of the past year, with estimated employment growth of 3.5%.
+Ocean Reef has an educated workforce with significant representation in essential services sectors.
+Its unemployment rate was 1.8% as of September 2025, lower than Greater Perth's 4.0%.
+Employment growth over the past year was estimated at 3.5%, based on AreaSearch data aggregation.

-As of September 2025, 5,146 residents are employed, and the unemployment rate is 2.2% lower than Greater Perth's rate of 4.0%.
-Workforce participation is similar to Greater Perth's 65.2%.
-Residents' employment is concentrated in health care & social assistance, construction, and education & training.
-Construction shows notable concentration with levels at 1.4 times the regional average.
+As of September 2025, 5,146 residents were employed with a workforce participation rate similar to Greater Perth's 71.6%.
+Only 11.6% of residents worked from home, according to Census responses.
+Employment is concentrated in health care & social assistance, construction, and education & training sectors.
+Construction shows notable concentration with employment levels at 1.4 times the regional average.

-Conversely, transport, postal & warehousing has lower representation at 3.0% versus the regional average of 4.7%.
-The area offers limited local employment opportunities as indicated by Census working population vs resident population count.
-Over a 12-month period ending recently, employment increased by 3.5% alongside labour force increasing by 3.4%, keeping unemployment broadly flat.
-This contrasts with Greater Perth where employment grew by 2.9%, labour force expanded by 3.0%, and unemployment rose marginally.
-State-level data to 25-Nov shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ocean Reef's employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Conversely, transport, postal & warehousing has lower representation at 3.0%.
+The area offers limited local employment opportunities, indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 3.5% alongside labour force growth of 3.4%, keeping unemployment broadly flat.
+This contrasts with Greater Perth where employment grew by 2.9% and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Ocean Reef's employment should increase by 6.4% over five years and 13.4% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment